andiub97/CovidPubRank/README.md

 Once you have completed all previous steps, you can manage buckets, clusters and jobs using google Cloud SDK for CLIs or open our Colab notebook available on this repo.

-### Creating buckets and citations uploading
+### Creating buckets and datasets uploading
 All files for the project (JAR executables and TXT datasets) need to be stored in a Cloud Storage bucket.
-Access to the tar archive containing all citation datasets in the data folder, extract and publish them to the bucket, once it is created.
+Access to the tar archive containing all the different datasets in the data folder, extract and publish them to the bucket, once it is created.
 Import the project in sbt, generate the JAR file of the project and copy it to another bucket.
 Then remember to create the bucket for Page Rank algorithms output, too.
 ```